 Heat pump units also allow the cooling cycle to be reversed.
 A heat pump extracts "free" heat from the outdoor air, even on the coldest days when the outside temperature may fall as low as -10°C, and transfers the heat indoors.
 Heat pump units therefore avoid the need for a boiler and allow you to cool and heat with the same unit, resulting in cost and energy savings throughout the year.
 A simple principle developed to perfection, air conditioning works like your refrigerator which removes heat continuously from the cabinet and discharges it into the kitchen.
 You can feel this "free" heat by touching the coil on the back of your refrigerator.

 In summer, the heat pump extracts heat from the warm air in your home and pumps it outside - and your home stays comfortable & cool.
 In winter, the reverse happens.
 Natural heat in the outdoor air, even when it's freezing, is extracted and moved indoors - giving you wonderful warmth when you need it.
 This comfort costs less: three kilowatts of heat for each kilowatt of electricity used!
 Heat pumps are up to three times more economical than conventional gas fired or electric central-heating systems.
 Even in bitter cold snaps you will save money.
 Installation costs are lower too.
 With just one system, for cooling in summer and heating in winter, you save on equipment outlay.

 Yes.
 There are a number of different ways of doing this but they have to be designed into the system from the start.

 The inverter is an electronic device that changes the frequency of the electricity supplied to the compressor.
 This gives it speed control linked to output requirements.
-Using an interior also allowed the compressor to 'soft start' that eliminates start up surge and allows it to run at slower speeds instead of stopping and starting.
+Using an invertor also allows the compressor to 'soft start' which eliminates start up surge and allows it to run at slower speeds instead of stopping and starting.
 This greatly increases the life expectancy of the system.
 Inverter driven systems are around 30% more efficient than conventional equipment.